built-on-openfin/web-starter/how-to/cloud-interop/README.md

 There are a few things to note before trying to use @openfin/core-web:

-- This current release requires Buffer support and this is added through the [buffer](https://www.npmjs.com/package/buffer) npm package.
-We have added this to the npm package and we have made it available through a [buffer util TypeScript file](./client/src/util/buffer.ts). _This is a requirement that will be removed in the future_.
 - If your [tsconfig](./client/tsconfig.json) file is using **node** for moduleResolution it will need to use **Node16** instead as export/imports are defined in the package.json of the @openfin/core-web npm package.
 This is required for when you try to import @openfin/core-web/iframe-broker.
 - You will need to copy the shared-worker.js file from the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package to your public folder.
 We have created a [copy-core-web.js](./scripts/copy-core-web.js) script to do this and it is referenced in the build-client npm command.
 - You will need to copy the styles.css file for styling the layout from the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package to your public folder.
 We have created a [copy-core-web.js](./scripts/copy-core-web.js) script to do this and it is referenced in the build-client npm command.